LuisaSantosSilva/LuisaSantosSilva/README.md

 ## Hello, My name is Luisa Santos!
+I'm 16 years old and I am based on the East Zone of São Paulo.

-I'm a high school student integrated with the Systems Development course, I really like looking for innovative ideas and I also had fun with it.
+I'm a high school student integrated with the Systems Development course, really like looking for innovative ideas and I also had fun with it.

 In my curriculum which I am studying, I have acquired experiences so far with:
 Fundamentals of Informatics,